mpritchardESTM/esteemedio.github.io/_posts/2020-07-25-5-reasons-why-you-should-join-a-talent-network.md

 - partner program
 title: 5 Reasons Why You Should Join a Talent Network
 image: "/uploads/talentnetwork-1.png"
+featured: false

 ---
 At Esteemed, we have spent a decade building our Talent Network.
 Having started an agency in 2011, we have sponsored countless events, amassed an impressive list of clients and formed many relationships with top talent.
 We’re a community of pre-screened digital professionals spread across multiple disciplines and categories.
 We have practices focused on CMS (WordPress, Drupal, Sitecore, AEM and more), E-commerce, UX, and Cloud.
 We deliver our service via the tools our clients already use.
-Built on Slack our premier platform allows us to post open roles, communicate and collaborate with client employers and client providers.
+Built on Slack, our premier platform allows us to post open roles, communicate, and collaborate with client employers and client providers.
 We can connect you with a potential hiring manager in minutes.
-A network of this type removes the burden of business development from a contractor and provides a host of other benefits even for those seeking full-time work.
+A network of this type removes the burden of business development from a contractor and provides a [host of other benefits](https://esteemed.io/blog/2020/08/03/should-i-consider-contract-staffing/ "Learn more about the benefits of the contract workforce.") even for those seeking full-time work.

 ## **Less Time Searching, More Time Working**